 Mr. Mawani has been an independent board member of national and North American firms across multiple asset classes, including private-pay retirement living operations.
-He currently serves on the TSX-listed boards of First Capital Real Estate Investment Trust, as Chair of its Audit Committee and member of its Compensation Committee; and Granite Real Estate Investment Trust, as Chair of its Corporate Governance & Nominating Committee and as a member of its Audit Committee.
+He currently serves on the TSX-listed boards of First Capital Real Estate Investment Trust, as Chair of its Audit Committee and member of its Compensation Committee; and Granite Real Estate Investment Trust, as a member its Audit Committee, and is a former Chair of its Compensation, Governance & Nominating Committee (2017 to 2020).
 In addition, he has served on the respective boards of Slate Office Real Estate Investment Trust, Boardwalk Real Estate Investment Trust, Calloway Real Estate Investment Trust, Amica Mature Lifestyles Inc., and IPC US Real Estate Investment Trust.